pippim/pippim.github.io/about.md

 was created though.
 Pippim was created to make it easier to list the free software created on the websites [AskUbuntu](www.askubuntu.com) and [Github](www.github.com).
-Pippim Posts which are 92% Answers and 8% Questions, have over **51 million** views as of November 8, 2021.
+Pippim Posts which are 92% Answers and 8% Questions, have over **52 million views** as of November 22, 2021.
 With over 2,000 answers, managing them on a managing them on a Pippim website just makes sense.

 Of course we all need money and maybe someday Pippim will earn revenue,